xxiaoweii/tp/docs/UserGuide.md

 - Please use a comma (`,`) to separate the different roles, contacts and courses.

-- The square brackets, `[ ]`, are not needed when entering the command (see Example 3 below for more details).
+- The square brackets, `[ ]`, are not needed when entering optional field [see examples below for more details].

 > #### IMPORTANT:
 > Invalid prefix format will NOT be recognised.
-It will be treated as an input for the previous prefix (if any).
-[See Example 7 below for more details]
+It will be treated as an input for the previous prefix (if any) or be treated as .
+[See Example 7 & 8 below for more details]
 </box>

 ###### EXAMPLE COMMAND: